rooklift/nibbler/README.md

 If you like a different piece set, you can create a folder of `.png` or `.svg` files with [the right names](https://github.com/fohristiwhirl/nibbler/tree/master/pieces) and point the `override_piece_directory` config option to it.

+# Advanced engine options

+All Leela's UCI engine options can be set in two ways: in the options part of Nibbler's own `config.json` file (which you can find via the App menu) or in a file called `lc0.config` in the same folder as Leela - for info about how to use that, see [here](https://github.com/LeelaChessZero/lc0/blob/master/FLAGS.md).

+See also [this list of UCI options](https://github.com/LeelaChessZero/lc0/wiki/Lc0-options) supported by Leela.

 # Hints and tips

 An option to enable the UCI `searchmoves` feature is available in the Analysis menu.
 Once enabled, one or more moves can be specified as moves to focus on; Leela will ignore other moves.
 This is useful when you think Leela isn't giving a certain move enough attention.